GalusPeres/NewiMusicBot/README.md

 - **token**: Your bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
 - **prefix**: The command prefix you want to use (e.g., `.`).
-- **lavalinkPassword**: The password you set in your Lavalink server configuration.
+- **lavalinkPassword**: The password configured for your Lavalink server.
 - **lavalinkHost**: The hostname or IP of your Lavalink server (e.g., `localhost`).
 - **lavalinkPort**: The port your Lavalink server listens on (default is `2333`).
 - **clientId**: Your bot’s application/client ID from the Discord Developer Portal.
-- **username**: (Optional) A display name used internally or for logging.
+- **username**: A placeholder name for internal use (the actual bot name is managed in the Discord Developer Portal).
 - **defaultSearchPlatform**: Choose between `"ytsearch"` (YouTube) or `"ytmsearch"` (YouTube Music).
 - **logLevel**: Set to `debug`, `info`, `warn`, or `error` depending on how verbose you want the logs.

 ## Usage

-After configuring, run the bot:
+After configuring, start the bot:

 ```bash
 npm start
 ```

 The bot will log in to Discord and connect to your Lavalink server.
-Some key commands:
+Some key commands include:

 - **`.play [song/link]`**
   Plays a song or playlist.
 Use `.playm` (YouTube Music) or `.playyt` (YouTube) to force a specific platform.